BambooPayment/sdk_php/README.md

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes using the [Angular Contributing Guide](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type) (`git commit -am 'Add some feature'`)
+2. Commit your changes using the [Angular Contributing Guide](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type) (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+3. Push to the branch (`git push origin my-new-feature`)
-5. Run composer test to test your code (`composer test`)
+4. Run composer test to test your code (`composer test`)
-6. Create new Pull Request
+5. Create new Pull Request

 ## License